JOURNAL OF ALAA

 You must read these Guidelines before lodging your submission using the Call for Papers Application Form below.

-JALAA publishes articles of between 2,500-5,000 words in length, though articles that are longer than this limit may be considered for publication on a case-by-case basis by the Editor-in-Chief.
+JALAA publishes articles of between 2,500-5,000 words in length (excluding reference footnotes).
+However, the Editors may consider longer articles on a case-by-case basis.
 There is no prescribed number of articles for each issue of JALAA.
-Submissions must be in double spaced 12 point Times Roman font.
+Submissions must be in double spaced 12-point Times Roman font.
 An Abstract of approximately 100 words must also be submitted.

 All submissions for JALAA should be made using the Call for Papers Application Form below.